StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

         ttl: 24h
 ```

-Follow the steps below to configure StackState to create a bootstrap service token:
+Follow the steps below to configure Rancher Observability to create a bootstrap service token:

 1. In `authentication.yaml` - add the bootstrap token:
-   * **token** - The token that will be created on (initial) start of StackState.
+   * **token** - The token that will be created on (initial) start of Rancher Observability.
    * **roles** - An array of roles that will be assigned to the bootstrap token.
    * **ttl** - Optional.
 The time-to-live for the service token, expressed as a duration string.
-2. Store the file `authentication.yaml` together with the `values.yaml` from the StackState installation instructions.
+2. Store the file `authentication.yaml` together with the `values.yaml` from the Rancher Observability installation instructions.
 3. Run a Helm upgrade to apply the changes.
     ```text
     helm upgrade \